BlackSky Technology Inc. (BKSY): Skating on Thin Ice? We Know the Answer

 BKSY’s Market Performance

-BKSY stocks went up by 18.13% for the week, with a monthly jump of 17.44% and a quarterly performance of 3.59%, while its annual performance rate touched -74.07%.
-The volatility ratio for the week stands at 12.08% while the volatility levels for the past 30 days are set at 8.19% for BlackSky Technology Inc. The simple moving average for the period of the last 20 days is 13.01% for BKSY stocks with a simple moving average of 4.70% for the last 200 days.
+BKSY stocks went down by -22.69% for the week, with a monthly drop of -9.24% and a quarterly performance of -1.76%, while its annual performance rate touched -70.80%.
+The volatility ratio for the week stands at 10.29% while the volatility levels for the past 30 days are set at 8.59% for BlackSky Technology Inc. The simple moving average for the period of the last 20 days is -8.01% for BKSY stocks with a simple moving average of -12.99% for the last 200 days.

 Analysts’ Opinion of BKSY